galaktor/raph.es/content/cv.md

 Complex proprietary software and infrastructure to enable in-house algorithmic trading on major exchanges all over the world.
 Distributed, concurrent, low-latency, near-real-time, event-driven system with primary code base in C#/.NET.
 Also bits of Python, C/C++ and sophisticated scripts for automation.
 Strong emphasis on performance as well as safety checks and automated testing.

 * primary architect and lead developer on multi-national team of 10
+* frequent interaction with customers, management, support and other teams
 * designed and developed business-critical next-generation trading system
-* implemented innovative high-throughput concurrent event queues
-* frequent interaction with customers, management, support and other teams
+ * scalable, configurable, high-throughput, low-latency requirements
+ * interactive, safe and analysis-friendly
-* championed concepts which later became company standards, i.e.
+* championed concepts which would find adoption company-wide, i.e.
- * agile team workflow based on Scrum
+ * agile development workflow
  * test-driven development
  * powershell-based build automation
  * continous integration and deployment
  * concepts of lean software development

-## Other previous projects
 {{% anc cars %}}
-### Leading used cars e-commerce website
-Framework design and development for a major e-commerce website.
-Research, development and optimization of the tools and infrastructure provided to feature developers, QA and operations in order to develop, deploy and maintain business critical high-performance web services and applications.
+## High-traffic eCommerce web platform
+as **Senior Software Engineer**

+Market leading multi-language platform servicing the automobile market.
+High volumes of traffic from consumers and businesses in all major European markets.
+Front-end ASP.NET MVC plus the usual web stack.
+Complex back-end consisting of inter-connected web services, applications and distributed data stores.

+* lead developer on team of 5
+* report directly to CTO and management as well as multiple developer teams
+* implemented agile workflow (scrum-kanban hybrid)
+* prioritize, plan and implement redesign of business critical framework components
+ * continous delivery across multiple environments to hundreds of servers
+ * configuration management
+ * optimized client-side performance
+ * platform-wide dependency management

 {{% anc game %}}
-### PC game for visually impaired players
+## PC game for visually impaired players
+as **&lt;pretty much everything&gt;**

-Innovative 3D game designed to be playable without graphics, utilizing cutting-edge haptic feedbackcontrols and three-dimensional audio.
-Developed pro-bono in cooperation with academia for use at local institute for the blind and visually impaired.
-C/C++ engine with basic graphics for development.
-OpenAL for audio.
-Box2D collision detection.
+Innovative multiplayer game designed for play without graphics.
+Cutting-edge haptic feedback controls and three-dimensional audio.
+Developed pro bono in cooperation with academia for use at local institute for blind and visually impaired players.
+Custom C/C++ game engine with basic graphics (for development purposes).
+Integration of industry standard technology to power 3d audio, collision detection and P2P networking.

+* Initiated project and devised concept, schedule
+*

 {{% anc dms %}}
 ### Premium document management system